Your Guide to Online Therapy, According to 2 Therapists

 With the rise of online therapy, finding a counselor who can accommodate your schedule and lifestyle has never been easier – just as long as the virtual option of your choice is legitimate and right for your needs.

-Ensure your time is valued and well-being is protected with the help of our therapist-backed guide.
+Ensure your time is valued and well-being is protected with the help of our therapist-backed guide to online therapy.

 What Is Online Therapy?

-Online therapy is "basically therapy through a screen," Jessica Baum, LMHC, the founder of Relationship Institute of Palm Beach and creator of the Self-Full method, says — "This can be a computer screen or phone, as long as the platform that is being used protects the client's privacy."
+Online therapy is “basically therapy through a screen,” Jessica Baum, LMHC, the founder of Relationship Institute of Palm Beach and creator of the Self-Full method, said.
+“This can be a computer screen or phone, as long as the platform that is being used protects the client’s privacy.”

-She even notes that online therapy includes voice recording and texting.
+She even noted that online therapy includes voice recording and texting.

 What Makes Online Therapy Different Than Traditional Therapy?

-Obviously, online therapy can be done anywhere, so it eliminates transportation time and physical barriers that oftentimes make therapy inaccessible or inconvenient, Dr. Cohen explains.
+Obviously, online therapy can be done anywhere, so it eliminates transportation time and physical barriers that oftentimes make therapy inaccessible or inconvenient, Dr. Cohen explained.

-On the other hand, Baum admits that online therapy can lack intimacy and make it harder for a therapist to get the full picture and pick up on shifts in a clients' emotions and energy — but, she does believe the right client-therapist-relationship can connect through a screen.
+On the other hand, Baum admitted that online therapy can lack intimacy and make it harder for a therapist to get the full picture and pick up on shifts in a client’s emotions and energy – but, she does believe the right client-therapist relationship can connect through a screen.

 What Should You Look For in an Online Therapist?

-Dr. Cohen insists on doing research and making sure a therapist is HIPAA and HITECH compliant and using a secure platform.
-"Don't be afraid to ask how they are keeping your session confidential," she stresses.
+Dr. Cohen insisted that doing research and making sure a therapist is HIPAA and HITECH compliant and using a secure platform is crucial.
+“Don’t be afraid to ask how they are keeping your session confidential,” she stressed.

-Check out the therapist's background to see what they are passionate about treating and highlighting the most about themselves, Baum continues.
-"Chances are, that's where they have done their additional training."
+Check out the therapist’s background to see what they are passionate about treating and what they highlight the most about themself, Baum continued.
+“Chances are, that’s where they have done their additional training.”

-Getting a feel of the therapist based on their photograph is valid, too, Baum adds.
+Getting a feel of the therapist based on their photograph is valid, too, Baum added.
 Make sure the person seems like someone you would feel comfortable talking to about your life.

 Are There Different Types of Online Therapy?

-As for texting, Baum has mixed feelings: "It's not really therapy in my eyes; it's more like support."
-Baum argues the point that unlimited texting could build a client's dependency in a negative way, rather than providing a long-term, self-sufficient solution.
+As for texting, Baum has mixed feelings: “It’s not really therapy in my eyes; it’s more like support.”
+Baum said unlimited texting could build a client’s dependency in a negative way, rather than providing a long-term, self-sufficient solution.

-Voice therapy, which is just voice recording, can be another resource for clients, Baum includes — but, she doesn't view this as a very effective means of therapy.
+Voice therapy, which is just voice recording, can be another resource for clients, Baum said – but, she said she doesn’t view this as a very effective means of therapy.

 Are There Any Cons to Online Therapy?

-Some forms of therapy — like EMDR, somatic work, or hypnosis, for example — are most effective in person, Dr. Cohen admits: "Some of the sensations won't translate properly over video."
+Some forms of therapy – like EMDR, somatic work, or hypnosis, for example – are most effective in person, Dr. Cohen said.
+“Some of the sensations won’t translate properly over video.”

-With online therapy, you only see a limited view of the patient and practitioner and their space, which could alter your perception of one another, Dr. Cohen continues.
+With online therapy, both the patient and practitioner see only a limited view of each other and each other’s space, which could alter their perception of one another, Dr. Cohen continued.

-In addition, Dr. Cohen finds that people are more distracted in an online setting: "If there's a way to turn off [phone] pop-ups, that should absolutely be done."
+In addition, Dr. Cohen said she finds that people are more distracted in an online setting: “If there’s a way to turn off [phone] pop-ups, that should absolutely be done.”